ductm208/hybris-on-tvbox/README.md

 `hybris@tvbox:~/hybrisapp/hybris/bin/platform$ ant clean all`<br/>
 ![image](https://github.com/ductm208/hybris-on-tvbox/assets/4532530/f9a1e568-3329-43e0-b6b7-b138139953a4)<br/><br/>

-Now you can run ant initialize and make some :coffee: 😄, it would take 1-2hrs to complete - actually not bad because Thinkpad P1 which installed Ubuntu takes 10 minutes for the same task<br/>
+Now you can run ant initialize and make some :coffee: 😄, it would take 1-2hrs to complete - actually not bad because my Thinkpad P1 which installed Ubuntu takes 10 minutes for the same task<br/>
 `hybris@tvbox:~/hybrisapp/hybris/bin/platform$ ant initialize`<br/>

 ## Start the server